Trevor N. Dupuy: Academic and research career

+In 1990, Dupuy predicted that the US would take 10,000 casualties during the Persian Gulf War, which was one of the lower professional estimates at the time.

 Family life and death

 Dupuy killed himself by gunshot at his home in Vienna, Virginia on June 5, 1995; he had learned three weeks earlier that he had terminal pancreatic cancer.
 He was buried in Arlington National Cemetery.
 During his lifetime he wrote or co-wrote more than 50 books.

 When he died, he had been married five times.
 He fathered nine children – six boys and three girls.